lautuscode/lautuscode.github.io/src/pages/blog/articles/impact_of_tech_debt.md

 At Lautus we have a commitment to writing clean maintainable code.
-Lautus means clean and elegant, it's our goal to provide future-proof software solutions without falling into the traps resulting in tech debt.
+Lautus means clean and elegant, it's our goal to provide future-proof software solutions without falling into the traps that result in tech debt.
 Companies bleed money maintaining software built on weak foundations.
 We offer premium solutions designed to be maintainable, upgradable, performant, and secure.